Me? Jealous?: Reviews

 Meredith Blake from The A.V.
 Club gave a B+ to the episode.
 "I tend to like it when Modern Family pairs up characters who don't usually share a storyline. [...]
 For the writers, it's an effective way to generate fresh new ideas; for the viewer, it's a useful reminder that these characters are individuals with relationships of their own, not just component parts of their own nuclear family."

 Leigh Raines of TV Fanatic gave 4/5 to the episode "...while "Me?
 Jealous?" once again featured a lot of in-fighting, I'm happy to note the sitcom finally shook things up and took the familial squabbles to new territory."

 Hallie Cantor of Split Sider said that the episode was full of fun plotlines with strong character motivations.
 "In a series that can sometimes fall into repetitive storylines, the focus on jealousy here felt fresh.
 And MVP of the night might just be Manny, for trying to solve everyone else's conflicts with helpful allegories about his friend Danielle."

-Carlos Uribe from TV Liar said that overall was a good episode.
+Carlos Uribe from TV Liar said that overall it was a good episode.
 "It had a common theme of jealousy and how this can create tension between people.
 It's also worth nothing that misunderstandings created the jealousy.
 This created a strong episode that was filled with many great gags.
 Greg Kinnear was a good guest star and he didn't take the show overall."

 Nick from The Signal stated that "Me?
 Jealous?" was not an un-funny episode. "[It] may not have been this year’s strongest episode, but for Modern Family that just means a great show just did “above-average” for one week instead of the normal “excellent.”"

 Christine N. Ziemba from Paste Magazine gave 7.8/10 to the episode saying that as a whole, the episode was average.
 "We did appreciate the usual pairings, especially the dynamic between Gloria and Cam.
 They were petty without being annoying or shrill—which is usually what happens when Jay gets stuck with one of his kids.
 However, our biggest pet peeve was the blatant copying of the SNL skit (a G-rated version, of course)."

 Zac Oldenburg from Television Blend also names the episode average.
 "Modern Family mixed things up this week, and for that I am terribly appreciative, but unfortunately the episode didn’t bring the funny.
 Smatterings of laughs are sure to be had week to week on the show, but again the show was unable to break out beyond that.
 Still, I am glad they are trying to mix things up and I hope they can continue to do so more in the future."